Death by Lightning: Release

 Death by Lightning premiered on November 6, 2025, on Netflix.

 Reception

+Critical response

-On the review aggregator website Rotten Tomatoes, 91% of 55 critics' reviews are positive.
-The website's critics consensus reads, "Handsomely mounted and electrified by Matthew Macfadyen's masterclass in slimy desperation, Death by Lightning concisely dramatizes a fork in history while wistfully hinting at what could've been."
-On Metacritic, the series has a weighted average score of 81 out of 100 based on 29 critics, indicating "universal acclaim."
+On the review aggregator website Rotten Tomatoes, 90% of 69 critics' reviews are positive.
+The website's critics consensus reads: "Handsomely mounted and electrified by Matthew Macfadyen's masterclass in slimy desperation, Death by Lightning concisely dramatizes a fork in history while wistfully hinting at what could've been."
+On Metacritic, the series has a weighted average score of 80 out of 100, based on 31 critics, indicating "universal acclaim".

 Shannon and Macfadyen's portrayals of Garfield and Guiteau were singled out for praise.
-Richard Roeper's review at RogerEbert.com gave the series 3.5 stars out of 4, praising its boldness: "remembers Garfield as a decent man...Guiteau as one in a long line of broken and twisted souls."
+(Note: Attributed to multiple references:) Richard Roeper's review at RogerEbert.com gave the series 3.5 stars out of 4, praising its boldness and writing that it "remembers Garfield as a decent man [and] Guiteau as one in a long line of broken and twisted souls."

+The American Film Institute named it one of the ten best television programs of the year.